EpicBrainUser/3d-architecture-unit/bauhaus/outputs/bauhaus_timeline.md

   * The most modern workshops of the North American companies

     * Here Gropius was free to place them how he liked, and chose for an interlinked structure in a deliberately asymmetric form
-    * To truly understand the building and its subsequent parts one must walk around, and walk around to find the discreet entrance - which is against classical architecture where the central door is the most central part of the building
+    * To truly understand the building and its subsequent parts one must walk around, and walk around to find the discreet entrance — which is against classical architecture where the central door is the most central part of the building

-<div class="pagebreak"></div>
+<div style="page-break-after: always;"></div>

-* #### Construction of the Bauhaus
+* ### Construction of the Bauhaus

-  * It was built in just over a year - very short period as a point needed to be proved
+  * It was built in just over a year — very short period as a point needed to be proved
-  * Gropius used assembly lines on the worksites - copying Ford's ideas here
+  * Gropius used assembly lines on the worksites — copying Ford's ideas here

 * December 4th, 1926, inauguration of the Bauhaus